 - On Europass you can directly compose your CV online in a uniform format in German or English.

-- The Europass skills passport will let you give a comprehensive picture of your skills and qualifications.
+- The Europass skills passport will allow you to give a comprehensive picture of your skills and qualifications.
 You can include explanations regarding reports and certificates, photocopies of documents and evidence of work you have done.
-The skills passport will also let you indicate your knowledge of foreign languages.
+The skills passport will also allow you to indicate your knowledge of foreign languages.
 Using the online editor, you can compile your skills passport and link it with your Europass CV, for example.

 In the application process, a convincing cover letter is as important as your CV.
 On the Europass pages, you can find out about formal requirements for a cover letter, too.